Harvesting Honey and Feed For Winter Workshop

 There will also be an opportunity to see the many outbuildings and our walled garden.
 Ann Marie will also give a short walk and talk around the walled garden which currently is in the development phase .
 It will be interesting to see how this develops over the course of the 9 months whilst on this workshop.We hope to further develop the orchard, fruit and veg garden, cut flower garden and wild flower areas.

-The course will be strictly limited to 12 participants.
+The course will be strictly limited.
 Booking in advance online or contact Ann Marie on 087 1436292 to secure your place.